msu-rsd/msu-rsd.github.io/docs/news/posts/October-2024-meeting-summary.md

 ---
 date: 2024-11-05
 more: true
 categories:
   - Announcements
 ---

+**Updated Nov 6**: added a link to the slides for Dr. Kopenhafer's presentation

 We had a great meeting at the MSU Libraries on October 25th, 2024.

  - Dr. Julian Vengas plugged the MSU AI Community of Practice
  - MSU Library programmers discussed their excellent set-up for CI/CD and enforcing coding standards.
- - Dr. Claire Kopenhofer presented highlights from the US-RSE 2024 Conference
+ - Dr. Claire Kopenhafer [presented highlights](https://docs.google.com/presentation/d/1SCtpTztdegw5MYK6DHQrGXwJMtPcGRnWK6-7C2tS6KA/edit?usp=sharing) from the US-RSE 2024 Conference
  - Lively discussion of the role in AI for programming and for other applications

 Our next meeting is **December 4th, 2024** 1:00 pm  to 2:30 pm.